fmammo/SQL-DATABASEE/README.md

 Introduction

 The growth of supermarkets in most populated cities and market competitions are increasing .The dataset is one of the historical sales of supermarket company which was recorded in 3 different branches for 3 months (January to March.2019).
-It has 1000 records.
+It has 17 columns and 1000 records.